k2view-academy/K2View-Academy/articles/39_discovery_catalog/06_catalog_versioning.md

 # Catalog Versioning

-The purpose of the Catalog versioning is to provide the tools to identify the changes in the data source.
-Any kind of changes are discoverable, for example, adding or removal of a field or a change in the property's value.
+The purpose of the Catalog versioning is to provide the tools to identify changes in the data source.
+Any kind of change is discoverable, for example, field adding/removal or a change in the property's value.

 Each time the Data Discovery process is executed, a new Catalog version is created in the *neo4j* Graph DB, only in case there are changes comparing to the previous version.
 Then, using the Data Catalog application the user can select a version to compare to the latest version.